diasurgical/devilution/CONTRIBUTE.md

 ### About the SYM

-The diasurgical/scalpel includes a copy of a symbolic file was accidentally left on the Japanese release of Diablo on Playstation 1.
+The diasurgical/scalpel repository includes a copy of a symbolic file that was accidentally left on the Japanese release of Diablo on Playstation 1.
 The CD contained debug information in a .SYM file, the format of which has been reversed, so we can recover type information, variable names, etc, for the PSX release.

 * Download and open [jap_05291998.out](https://raw.githubusercontent.com/diasurgical/scalpel/master/psx/symbols/jap_05291998.out)
 * Example: search for `LoadL1Dungeon__FPcii`